-- an annual, nondeductible fee on any entity that manufactures or imports specified branded prescription drugs or biologic agents; - an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - expansion of healthcare fraud and abuse laws, including the U.S. civil False Claims Act and the Anti-Kickback Statute, new government investigative powers, and enhanced penalties for noncompliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 70% (as of January 1, 2019) point-of-sale discounts off negotiated prices of applicable brand drugs to eligible beneficiaries during their coverage gap period, as a condition for a manufacturer's outpatient drugs to be covered under Medicare Part D (the IRA sunsets the existing coverage gap program and replaces it with a new manufacturer discount program beginning in 2025); - extension of manufacturers' Medicaid rebate liability to covered drugs dispensed to individuals who are enrolled in Medicaid managed care organizations; - price reporting requirements for drugs that are inhaled, infused, instilled, implanted, or injected; - expansion of eligibility criteria for Medicaid programs; - expansion of the entity types eligible for discounts under the Public Health Service Act's 340B drug pricing program; - a requirement to annually report certain information regarding drug samples that manufacturers and distributors provide to physicians; and - a Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.
+- an annual, nondeductible fee on any entity that manufactures or imports specified branded prescription drugs or biologic agents; - an increase in the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; - expansion of healthcare fraud and abuse laws, including the U.S. civil False Claims Act and the Anti-Kickback Statute, new government investigative powers, and enhanced penalties for noncompliance; - a new Medicare Part D coverage gap discount program, in which manufacturers must agree to offer 70% (as of January 1, 2019) point-of-sale discounts off negotiated prices of applicable brand drugs to eligible beneficiaries during their coverage gap period, as a condition for a manufacturer's outpatient drugs to be covered under Medicare Part D; - extension of manufacturers' Medicaid rebate liability to covered drugs dispensed to individuals who are enrolled in Medicaid managed care organizations; - price reporting requirements for drugs that are inhaled, infused, instilled, implanted, or injected; - expansion of eligibility criteria for Medicaid programs; - expansion of the entity types eligible for discounts under the Public Health Service Act's 340B drug pricing program; - a requirement to annually report certain information regarding drug samples that manufacturers and distributors provide to physicians; and - a Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research, along with funding for such research.